moq-wg/moq-transport/draft-lcurley-warp.md

 It's equally important to detect congestion via congestion control, which is handled in the QUIC layer {{QUIC-RECOVERY}}.

 Bufferbloat is caused by routers queueing packets for an indefinite amount of time rather than drop them.
-This latency significantly reduces the ability for the application to prioritize or drop media in response to congestion.
+This latency significantly reduces the ability for the application to prioritize or drop content in response to congestion.
 Senders SHOULD use a congestion control algorithm that reduces this bufferbloat (ex. {{BBR}}).
 It is NOT RECOMMENDED to use a loss-based algorithm (ex. {{NewReno}}) unless the network fully supports ECN.

-Live media is application-limited, which means that the encoder determines the max bitrate rather than the network.
+Live content is typically application-limited, which means that the encoder is the limiting factor and not the network.
 Most TCP congestion control algorithms will only increase the congestion window if it is full, limiting the upwards mobility when application-limited.
 Senders SHOULD use a congestion control algorithm that is designed for application-limited flows (ex.
 GCC).
 Senders MAY periodically pad the connection with QUIC PING frames to fill the congestion window.